zaki-yama-labs/quick-force-python/README.md

 ==================

 A Python version of [quick-force-node](https://github.com/jamesward/quick-force-node).
-The quickest and easiest way to start a Node web app that uses the Force.com REST APIs.
+The quickest and easiest way to start a Python web app that uses the Force.com REST APIs.

 ### Usage